wallouf/appDirect/README.md

 	1.	**AWS_SECURITYGROUP_ID** : id of the security group in AWS.
 Like sg-xxxxxxxx
 	1.	**DOCKER_IMAGE_ID** : Docker image name **AND docker repository name**.
 	1.	**DOCKER_USER_ID** : Username of your docker account
+1. Change the rights of the script AUTO_INSTALL.sh to be executable ( chmod +x AUTO_INSTALL.sh )
 1. Run the AUTO_INSTALL.sh script within a console:
 	1. Use **"./AUTO_INSTALL.sh -cf"** for a full flow and deploy in **AWS Cloud**
 	1. Use **"./AUTO_INSTALL.sh"** for a full flow  and deploy in your computer